 Feature: MSER, and

-Run the registration trials with default settings.
-Click each preloaded trial in the history list, then click Register Images.
+Run the three default registration trials with the default settings.
+Click each trial in the history list, then click Register Images.

-Due to randomness in the registration optimizer, the quality metric, registered image, and geometric transformation can vary slightly between trials despite identical registration settings.
+Note: due to randomness in the registration optimizer, the quality score, registered image, and geometric transformation can vary slightly between trials despite identical registration settings.

-Now that you have an initial registration estimate, adjust registration settings to improve the quality of the alignment.
+After you have an initial registration estimate, adjust registration settings to improve the quality of the alignment.
 For more information on available settings, see Tune Registration Settings in Registration Estimator App.
 If you know the conditions under which the images were obtained, then you can select a different transformation type or clear the Has Rotation option.
 Post-processing using nonrigid transformations is available for advanced workflows.

 To increase the number of detected features, click the

-In this example, trial 2.1 has the highest quality and no severe regions of misalignment, so select this trial to export.
-Click trial 2.1 in the history list, then click Export and select Export Images.
+This example exports trial 2.2 because it has the best quality score and no severe regions of misalignment.
+Click trial 2.2 in the history list, then click Export and select Export Images.
 In the Export to Workspace dialog box, assign a name to the registration output.
 The output is a structure that contains the final registered image and the geometric transformation.